 - Infant Bathing Techniques: developmentally appropriate methods and techniques we tried with Molly for safe and comfortable baths

-- Molly’s bath stories: how my bathing practices became swimming practices
+- Molly’s bath stories: how bathing practice became swimming practice

 Click here to read Part 1 and Part 2 of the Infant Bathing Techniques series.
-My overall goal is to set kids up for success as swimmers via bath time.
+The goal of the Pool Mom blog, etc. is to get parents and kids comfortable in the water via bath time.
 “Part 2: Newborn Bath Safety” includes ideas for bathing your newborn baby safely and comfortably for all involved.

 By 3+ Weeks: Sponge baths

-You need: warm water + soft washcloth + baby soap (if there’s poop)
+You need: warm water + soft washcloths + baby soap (if there’s poop)

 - Sit upright and next to the faucet, cradling baby in one arm

-- Soak a soft baby washcloth with warm running water
+- Soak a soft washcloth with warm running water

 We didn’t use soap until she was older, unless she’d just made us a “present.” 🙂 Soap can dry out baby’s skin and adds a layer to the maneuver.
 It’s a one-handed deal.
 Eventually, we pumped the soap directly onto her head or body.

 - Baby tub with sling: If you haven’t seen this contraption, it looks like a divine hot tub hammock.
 I want one for me.
 So comfy.
 I would not recommend this for exceptionally bouncy or roll-y babies.
 The baby tub sits on the floor of your bath tub or shower, or on top of your counter, and the sling stretches across it.
 Newborns kick back while you do the rest (with 2 hands.)
-BTW, fill it before baby sits inside it. 😉 You’ll want to check the temperature of the water first, and keep your newborn dry and cozy as long as possible (aka, wet and cold as little as possible.)
+BTW, fill the tub with warm water before baby sits in it; that way she’ll stay warm and happy longer. 😉 You’ll want to check the temperature of the water first, and keep your newborn dry and cozy as long as possible (aka, wet and cold as little as possible.)

 If you haven’t yet, follow me @jennyleakmiller on Instagram.
 Tag your little swimmer’s water baby photos with #poolmom so we can join in on the splashy fun!